LiorTrieman/LiorTrieman/README.md

 - 👋 Hi, I’m @LiorTrieman
-- 👀 I’m interested in Machine and Deep learning for data analysis, exspecialy medical datasets.
+- 👀 I’m interested in Machine and Deep learning for data analysis, exspecialy for analysing medical data.
 - 🌱 I’m currently learning Data-Science, self-learning, and soon ydata program.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...on my email/linedin profile